Camp Food, Menus & Meals

 We have healthy snacks available daily during camp such as carrot, apples, granola bars, and pretzels.
 However, due to the nature of our outdoor traveling camp, girls should be prepared to rely on breakfast, lunch, and dinner to satisfy a majority of their caloric and nutritional requirements, rather than on snacks between meals.

-Also, because we are living in tents during camp, it is very important to account for all of the food and smelly items that girls have with them so that we do not attract wildlife.
+Also, because we are living in tents during camp, it is very important to account for all of the food and smelly items that campers have with them so that we do not attract wildlife.
 No foods, food wrappers, lip balms, or lotions may be in the sleeping tents ever.
-Therefore, snacks and meals are to be eaten when served and foods may not be stored in girls belongings for consumption later.
+Therefore, snacks and meals are to be eaten when served and foods may not be stored in campers belongings for consumption later.

 S'mores & Sweets